 At least 2 dead, 21 missing in landslides in Indonesia’s Java island

-A spokesman for the National Disaster Management Agency says that a search and rescue operation is underway to look for the missing victims.
+A spokesman for the National Disaster Management Agency says a search and rescue operation is under way to look for the missing victims.

-At least two people have been killed and 21 others remain unaccounted for following a landslide in Indonesia, according to officials, as rescuers continue to search for the missing.
+At least two people have been killed and 21 remain unaccounted for following a landslide in Indonesia, according to officials, as rescuers continue to search for the missing.

-Several days of heavy rainfall in the region caused the landslides that hit dozens of houses in three villages in the district of Cilacap, Central Java province on Thursday evening, officials said in a statement released on Friday.
+Several days of heavy rainfall in the region led to landslides that hit dozens of houses in three villages in the Cilacap district, Central Java province, on Thursday evening, officials said in a statement released on Friday.

 Recommended Storieslist of 3 items